Moses Ali: Career

 When Amin's regime collapsed during the Uganda–Tanzania War of 1978–1979, Ali fled into exile in southern Sudan, finding refuge in Nimule.
-In the 1980s he led the Uganda National Rescue Front in an armed rebellion against the government of reinstated President Milton Obote, and became a warlord ruling a fief in southern Sudan.
+In the 1980s, he led the Uganda National Rescue Front in an armed rebellion against the government of reinstated President Milton Obote, and became a warlord ruling a fief in southern Sudan.
 Among the insurgents of the early Ugandan Bush War, he waged the "most effective guerrilla campaign".
 Using his influence and military powers to his advantage, Ali eventually negotiated a favorable deal with Yoweri Museveni who took power as President at the Bush War's end in 1986.
 His forces were integrated into Uganda's new national army, the National Resistance Army which later became the Uganda People's Defence Force, and he was appointed a Major General.
 As a result of his powerful position in Uganda's new government and military, Ali became highly influential and quite wealthy.

 Ali even rose to First Deputy Prime Minister in Museveni's government.
-He served in the Ugandan Parliament from 2001.
+He has served in the Ugandan Parliament from 2001.
 He was further promoted to Lieutenant General on 13 March 2003, but lost both his parliamentary seat and his ministerial appointment in 2006.
-In 2011, at the age of 72, he regained his position in parliament and was assigned new cabinet responsibilities.
+In 2011, at age 72, he regained his position in parliament and was assigned new cabinet responsibilities.
 In the next year, Ali was once again promoted to the rank of general in the Uganda People's Defence Force.
 In 2016, following his re-election to parliament, he was again appointed First Deputy Prime Minister and Deputy Leader of Government Business in Parliament.
+After the 2021 Ugandan general election, Museveni reorganized his cabinet, with Ali being appointed as Second Deputy Prime Minister and the parliament's Deputy Leader of Government Business.